Losing Weight by Gaining Edges: A Deterministic FPT Reduction from to

 \section{A Deterministic FPT Reduction from $\kSUM$ to $\kClique$}

-In this section we show how, by assuming a plausible circuit lower bound assumption, we are able to strengthen our result from Section~\ref{main-reduction} to a reduction from $\kSUM$ to $\kClique$ (as opposed to only reducing $\SmallkSUM$ to $\kClique$).
+In this section we show how, by assuming a plausible circuit lower bound assumption, we are able to strengthen our result from Section~\ref{main-reduction} to a reduction from general $\kSUM$ to $\kClique$ (as opposed to only reducing $\kSUM$ on numbers in $[-n^{2k},n^{2k}]$ to $\kClique$).

-To do this, we give a randomized process which takes a $\kSUM$ instance and outputs a collection of $\SmallkSUM$ instances which, with high probability, are such that a member of the collection contains a solution if and only if the original $\kSUM$ instance contains a solution.
+To do this, we give a randomized process which takes a $\kSUM$ instance and outputs a collection of $\kSUM$ instances on numbers in $[-n^{2k},n^{2k}]$ which, with high probability, are such that a member of the collection contains a solution if and only if the original $\kSUM$ instance contains a solution.
 Then, we apply a theorem which allows us to derandomize this reduction given the appropriate circuit lower bound.

 \paragraph{A Randomized Weight Reduction.} We first define a randomized process (cf.~\cite[Definition~4.1]{KM02}) consisting of an algorithm $F$ along with a predicate $\pi$.
-In what follows, the algorithm $F$ will represent a (randomized) oracle reduction from $\kSUM$ to $\SmallkSUM$ which succeeds on some random bit sequences, and the predicate $\pi$ represents whether or not the input random bit sequence is such that $F$ produces a valid oracle reduction.
+In what follows, the algorithm $F$ will represent a (randomized) oracle reduction from general $\kSUM$ to $\kSUM$ on numbers in $[-n^{2k},n^{2k}]$ which succeeds on some random bit sequences, and the predicate $\pi$ represents whether or not the input random bit sequence is such that $F$ produces a valid oracle reduction.
 Let $z = O(k \cdot \poly \log n)$, and let $\calD$ represent the domain of $\kSUM$ instances on $n$ integers.

 Let $F : \calD \times \{0,1\}^z \to \calD^k$ be a process which takes as input $x$ a $\kSUM$ instance along with a random bit sequence $r \in \{0,1\}^z$.
 Let the instance $x$ describe a $\kSUM$ instance consisting of a set $S$ of $n$ integers in the range $[0,M]$ with target value $0$ (without loss of generality). $F$ uses the sequence of random bits $r$ to choose a prime $p \in [2, d n^k \log n \log(kM)]$ by picking random integers within the interval until a prime is obtained.
 Let $S'$ represent the set of integers derived by taking each integer in $S$ modulo $p$.
 The output of $F$ is a collection of $k$ instances of $\kSUM$, each with base set $S'$, and the $i^\th$ instance has target value $i \cdot p$, for $i \in [0,k-1]$.